shavonneg/tp/docs/UserGuide.md

 Examples:

-* `list` followed by `delete 2` deletes the 2nd client in the BookKeeper.
+* `list` followed by `delete 2` deletes the 2nd client in BookKeeper.
 * `find Betsy` followed by `delete 1` deletes the 1st client in the results of the `find` command.

 ### 6.7.
 Listing all clients : `list`

-Shows a list of all clients in the BookKeeper.
+Shows a list of all clients in BookKeeper.

 Format: `list`